Student Services and Amenities Fee (SSAF) and SA-HELP

 - be a New Zealand citizen who is the holder of a Special Category Visa and who is not also a permanent resident of Australia who meets other eligibility criteria and who will be resident in Australia for the duration of the unit; AND

-Full details are available in the SA-HELP information booklet - please be sure to read the booklet before completing a Request for FEE-HELP assistance form.
+Full details are available in the SA-HELP information booklet - please be sure to read the booklet before completing a SA-Help loan form.

-The Request for SA-HELP assistance form is available online in MyCentre.
-Details on how to submit a Request for SA-HELP assistance form can be found here.
+The Request for a SA-HELP loan form is available online from the MyCQU Student Portal.
+From the Today view, the MyCQU Checklist will guide you through the process to complete this request.
 Alternatively, if you require a paper form, please contact the Student Advice Team: 13 2786, or +61 7 4930 9000 if calling from overseas.
 Forms must be submitted by the census date.

-Failure to submit a valid Request for SA-HELP assistance form by the census date of the term in which it is to take effect means that you are not eligible for SA-HELP in that term and will owe the full Student Services and Amenities Fee to CQUniversity.
+Failure to submit a valid Request for a SA-HELP loan form by the census date of the term in which it is to take effect means that you are not eligible for SA-HELP in that term and will owe the full Student Services and Amenities Fee to CQUniversity.

 Loans may be available for currently enrolled domestic students of CQUniversity to help pay living or study expenses.